Ofwakanda/Asset-Curator/README.md

 BURN

 Permanently remove assets from circulation.
-Trim collections, increase scarcity, and reset the mint authority of previously merged assets.
+Trim collections, increase scarcity, and reset the mint authority of previously merged assets, Reduce total supply for increased demandremove unwanted or duplicated tokens, you can reclaim original NFTs from a fused asset.

-Use Cases:

-Reduce total supply for increased demand

-Remove unwanted or duplicated tokens

-Free original NFTs from a fused asset

 How it works: